 With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 Some of these are going to be worth a lot more than they are right now.
-Many others are not going to make it.

 Evaluating NFT Projects

-Look at the following criteria and apply it any NFT project (that you’re thinking aping into).
+Apply it to any NFT project (that you’re thinking aping into).

 1. History